Introduction to Kaziranga

 Assam’s main income comes from tourism.
 To proclaim that business,

 Kaziranga National Park has a jeep and an elephant safari tour.
 The timings are assigned and only on those allocated timings, you are allowed inside the forest.
 You should not bring anything that will be harmful to the animals and should maintain peace.
 It is not at all advisable to go during the night by any means as it could be dangerous.
 The safari is meant for enjoyment purpose, and you should have fun while seeing the wildlife.
-Any trouble caused by any individual will not be being allowed further travelling.
+Any trouble caused by any individual will not be tolerated and the person will not be allowed for further traveling.
 As you are invading wildlife’s privacy, you are expected to be respectful.

 - 8:00 AM to 10:00 AM in the morning time when you can enjoy the safari.

 - 02:00 PM to 04:00 PM is the afternoon timing of the jeep safari.

 - 06:30 / 07:30 is the morning time for elephant safari.

 The area covered by the national park is huge, and therefore the safaris are divided into various zones.
 Each zone has its characterized land, mammals, topography.
 The safaris take place according to these zones and one cannot go beyond them.
 The zones are made for direction purpose and are used for tourists.
 The zones in Kaziranga National park include: